51 Brilliant Health Tricks You’ll Want to Make a Habit

 Add just a few of these simple healthy habits to your daily routine, and see how much better you’ll feel about your energy, weight, mood, and more.

-Eat your meals the same time every day
+Eat your meals at the same time every day

 One of our biggest stressors is not finances or marriage but the lack of a regular routine, says oncologist David B. Agus, MD, in his book The End of Illness.
 Even simply eating lunch an hour later than usual can spike levels of the stress hormone cortisol and disrupt your body’s ideal state.
 Try to eat, sleep, and exercise at the same time every day, 365 days a year.